MO-test-env/orgBase/README.md

         § Go to each repo settings
         § Under the security section, click secrets and variables § Click Actions, add repository secret.

+confirmed this worked with both fine-grained and classic